posted July 30, 2018

 "A Future in Paramedicine" is a webinar discussion and Q&A session hosted by Jeannie Riner, CSU’s lead faculty for fire, emergency medical services, and CSU graduate Landry Merkison.
 Merkison is the fire chief and EMA director for Clayton County (Georgia) Fire & Emergency Services.

 Riner and Merkison discuss the role of community paramedicine in today’s emergency services environment.
 Riner leads the webinar in discussing the pros and cons, models, barriers and opportunities in this field.
-Merkison will review the efforts of his fire station’s community paramedicine system.
+Merkison reviews the efforts of his fire station’s community paramedicine system.